avent-ai/sales-agent/README.md

    If you've made changes and want them to reflect, append `--build` to the command above.
 2. **Stopping the Application:**

-   To stop and remove all running containers related to SalesGPT, execute:
+   To stop and remove all running containers related to SallySalesBuddy, execute:

    ```
    docker-compose down